 Who is eligible?

-- You are at least 18 years old, but worth noting that some mortgage lenders will require the minimum lending age to be 21 years old.
+You are aged 18 and over, but it is worth noting that some mortgage lenders will require the minimum lending age to be 21 years old.

-- In most cases you will also need to have enough savings to cover a minimum 5-10% of the equity share you are buying, as a deposit.
-In addition you will need at least £2,500 to cover the costs of buying a home, such as solicitor's fees.
+In most cases you will also need to have enough savings to cover a minimum 5-10% of the share you are buying as a deposit.
+In addition you will need at least £2,500 to cover the associated costs of buying a home, such as solicitor's fees.

 How do I get a Shared Ownership mortgage?